 Could your child be suffering from a life-altering disease?

-What are the best ways to avoid it in order to protect yourself and your family?
+What are the best ways to avoid it to protect yourself and your family?
 Is there any way to detect Lyme disease in children?

 Understanding How Lyme Disease in Children Occurs